Dorisqi/foodie-connector/backend/api-doc.md

 **Response Body:**
 ```
 {
-    "message": "Validation failed.",
-    "data": {
-        "id": [
-            "The order corresponding to the id cannot be confirmed"
+    "message": "This order cannot be confirmed."
-        ]
-    }
 }
 ```